The move to Compton Road

 Student stained-glass window competition

-To mark this significant anniversary in the school’s history, students from both the Junior & Infants and Senior School have a unique opportunity to leave their mark in history as part of our 150-year celebrations.
+To mark this significant anniversary in the school’s history, students from both the Junior & Infants and Senior School had the unique opportunity to leave their mark in history as part of our 150-year celebrations.

 History of Philanthropy